-Click Define VLAN Group in Figure 4-21, you can define VLAN groups in the next screen (shown in Figure 4-23).
+Click Define VLAN Group in Figure 4-23, you can define VLAN groups in the next screen (shown in Figure 4-25).

 - > VLAN Index: Select the VLAN index for this VC.
-You can specify 8 groups in maximum. - > VLAN ID: This indicates the VLAN group. - ➤ ATM VCs: Select the ATM VCs as members of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the VC. - ➤ Ethernet: Select the Ethernet port as a member of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the port. - > USB: Select the USB port as a member of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the port. - > VLAN Group Summary: This displays the information about the VLAN Groups.
+You can specify 8 groups in maximum. - VLAN ID: This indicates the VLAN group. - ➤ ATM VCs: Select the ATM VCs as members of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the VC. - Ethernet: Select the Ethernet port as a member of VLAN, and if you leave the Tagged blank, the tag in frames will be deleted when transmitted from the port. - > VLAN Group Summary: This displays the information about the VLAN Groups.

-4.4.5 ADSL
+4.4.6 ADSL